AhmedDoban/template-1/README.md

-## HTML And CSS Template
+# templet 1
-it is a training for html and Css From Elzero wEB schooL
+### It is a Train to me in html , css and js From Elzero wEB schooL
 <p style="padding: 25px; color:red"> And It Contain My Special Edit <p>